 This could be cold enough for a hedgehog to assume hibernation but we have taken a number of steps to ensure the temperature in our hedgehog’s hose in his cage doesn’t fall below 72F (22C).

-As the pygmy hedgehogs get older, just like humans their tolerance to the cold falls but unlike humans, this increases the chances of them hibernating.
-More attention has to be given at this time to ensure pygmy hedgehogs have enough heat.
+As pet hedgehogs get older, just like humans their tolerance to the cold falls but unlike humans, this increases the chances of them hibernating.
+More attention has to be given at this time to ensure hedgehogs have enough heat.

-What are the symptoms of hibernation for an African Pygmy Hedgehog?
+What are the symptoms of hibernation for hedgehog?

 - Difficulty uncurling or curling up;